Eurovision Song Contest 1969: Detailed voting results

 Every participating broadcaster assembled a jury panel of ten people.
 Every jury member could give one vote to his or her favourite song, except that representing their own country.
+This means that any song could receive a maximum of 10 votes from a national jury, but none achieved this.
+The highest number of votes a song received from a jury was six, which went to the song from the Netherlands.

 Although neither spokesperson made any errors in their announcements, EBU scrutineer Clifford Brown asked both the Spanish and the Monegasque spokespersons to repeat their votes.
 No adjustments were made to the scoring as a result of the repetition.